-We had very varying musical tastes and styles, and thus the old releases are very eclectic.
-We wanted to keep it that way, but since two members (Samu & Kim) also wrote goa music, a side project called Summamutikka was created.
-Around 2002 other members became inactive, and AVP practically came a solo project of Kim Åke.
-Summamutikka was also abandoned at that time, and various derivations of trance became the main style of Aavepyörä.
-As the 2000s went on, Aavepyörä came strongly indentified with the so-called Finnish trance scene, altough our original intention was always to keep a clear distance to that for various reasons.
+They had very varying musical tastes and styles, and thus the old releases are very eclectic, but they wanted to keep it that way.
+Since two of the members (Samu & Kim) also wrote goa trance music, a side project called Summamutikka was created.
+Around 2002 the other members became inactive, and AVP practically became a solo project of Kim Åke.
+Summamutikka was also abandoned at that time, and various derivations of (psychedelic) trance became the main style of Aavepyörä.
+As the 2000s went on, Aavepyörä became strongly indentified with the so-called Finnish trance scene, altough their original intention was always to keep a clear distance to that for various reasons.

-We believed a lot in free information, and most of us had at least a strong fascination with squatting, anarchism and similar ideas of freedom and solidarity.
-We were also influenced by the demo scene tracker music culture with open architecture songs available to everyone (that to this day has not happened in any other scene).
-We made CDrs selling them for no profit, and around 2001 created a website giving all the music away for free.
+The original members believed a lot in free information, and most of them had at least a strong fascination with squatting, anarchism and similar ideas of freedom and solidarity.
+They were also influenced by the demo scene tracker music culture with open architecture songs available to everyone (that to this day has not happened in any other scene).
+They made CDrs, selling them for no profit, and around 2001 created a website giving all the music away for free.
 This was actually quite exceptional at the time, since especially the more "serious" musicians were quite jealous about their music, hoping to score a publishing deal.
 Soon after other more famous free music sites opened in Finland, and eventually elsewhere in the world too.
-Our music has also always been released under a Creative Commons license, and we have always been free of all collecting societies and similar agencies.
+Their music has also always been released under a Creative Commons license, and they have always been free of all collecting societies and similar agencies.